QubesOS/qubes-doc/privacy/randomizing-your-MAC-address.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-The **iface name** values you are interested in are `enp0s0` and `wlp0s1` as those represent your ethernet and wifi
+The **iface name** values you're interested in are `enp0s0` and `wlp0s1` as those represent your ethernet and wifi
 devices, respectively.

-Also, in this blob of text is your **actual MAC addresses** which you will use to verify the randomizing is working
+Also, in this prinout is your **actual MAC addresses** which are needed to verify the randomizing is working correctly.
-correctly.
-In this example, those addresses are `ether 9e:d6:53:02:4b:b6` and `ether 06:6d:70:a8:7b:35` respectively.
+In this example, the ethernet and wifi addresses are `ether 9e:d6:53:02:4b:b6` and `ether 06:6d:70:a8:7b:35`
+respectively.  *Copy these MAC addresses down somewhere for later.*

 Now, go back to your `fedora-23` TemplateVM and use the `touch` command to create service files in the appropriate
 place, note that the `iface name` values at the end: